Nutrition

 10. Sunflower Seeds

 Most people don’t regard sunflower seeds as anything more than tiny snacks, but these little bites pack a big punch when it comes to foods that relieve stress.
-One reason for that is that they're rich in magnesium, which helps calm the nervous system.
+They’re naturally rich in magnesium, a mineral involved in nerve and muscle function, which plays a role in how the body handles stress.

-So, next time you’re munching on them straight from the bag, sprinkling them on salads or adding them to your baked goods, remember that these crunchy seeds are a stress-busting, healthy snack that your body will thank you for munching on.
+So next time you’re munching on them straight from the bag, sprinkling them on salads or adding them to baked goods, remember that these crunchy seeds offer more than flavor — they’re an easy food that relieves stress and supports overall well-being.
+Just keep portions moderate since they’re calorie dense.

 Sunflower Seeds Are a Good Source Of: